SumoLogic/terraform-provider-sumologic/website/docs/r/http_source.html.markdown

 In addition to the [Common Source Properties](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs#common-source-properties), the following arguments are supported:

 - `message_per_request` - (Optional) When set to `true`, will create one log message per HTTP request.
 - `content_type`        - (Optional) When configuring a HTTP Traces Source, set this property to `Zipkin`.
 When configuring a Kinesis Logs Source, set this property to `KinesisLog`.
-This should only be used when creating a Traces or Kinesis Log source.
+When configuring a HTTP OTLP Source, set this property to `Otlp`.
+This should only be used when creating a Traces, Kinesis Log or HTTP OTLP source.

 ### See also
   * [Common Source Properties](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs#common-source-properties)